svn2github/nyquist/sys/unix/README.txt

 OS X, but there are likely to be some problems with Linux that need to be solved.

-Unzip sources, creating a nyquist directory and some
-subdirectories, and use cd to change the current directory:
+Unzip sources (e..g use the Archive Manager), creating a nyquist directory and some subdirectories, and use cd to change the current

-    gunzip nyqsrc3<nn>.zip
+directory:

-    cd nyquist
+    cd nyquist (or "cd <path to the nyquist directory>")

 Build Nyquist with cmake and make: